 From the workshop to Hollywood: Leipzig sound designer conquers the film world

-Leipzig, Deutschland - Kevin Schroeder, a talented sound designer from Leipzig, has impressively worked into the world of film music.
-What started as a mechanic job at Leipzig transport companies developed through his passion for synthesizers into a remarkable career in Hollywood.
-As reported MDR, he was discovered by the renowned composer Hans Zimmer after he had shared his music on Facebook.
-This discovery led to a collaboration that began in 2019 at "Wonder Woman 1984".
+Kevin Schroeder, a talented sound designer from Leipzig, has immersed himself in the world of film music in an impressive way.
+What began as a mechanic's job at the Leipzig public transport company developed into a remarkable career in Hollywood thanks to his passion for synthesizers.
+As MDR reports, he was discovered by the renowned composer Hans Zimmer after he shared his music on Facebook.
+This discovery led to a collaboration that began back in 2019 on “Wonder Woman 1984.”

 Schroeder's musical journey

-Since childhood, music has been a constant companion in Schroeder's life.
-It all started in 1994 with music production on a Commodore Amiga 500, and soon afterwards remixes for well -known artists followed and programming factory sounds for companies such as Propellerhead (today Reason Studios).
-As explains Reason Studios, his emotions, nature and the people come into his creative processes-an inspiration that has a very positive effect on his sound creations.
+Music has been a constant companion in Schroeder's life since his childhood.
+It all started in 1994 with music production on a Commodore Amiga 500, and was soon followed by remixes for well-known artists and programming factory sounds for companies like Propellerhead (now Reason Studios).
+As Reason Studios explains, his emotions, nature and people flow into his creative processes - an inspiration that has a very positive effect on his sound creations.

-Kevin also worked on the synthesizer "The Legend Hz", whose development from Hans Zimmer's enthusiasm for the original version of 2016 resulted.
-With six oscillators and an extensive modulation matrix, this device is part of its innovative strength in sound design.
+Kevin also worked on the synthesizer “The Legend HZ,” which was developed out of Hans Zimmer’s enthusiasm for the original 2016 version.
+With six oscillators and an extensive modulation matrix, this device is one of its innovative strengths in sound design.

 The art of sound design

-sound design is more than just creating noises - it is an art form that can arouse deeper emotions.
-As general traditions show, Sound has played an important role in the performance of art since prehistoric period.
-From the Kagura events in Japan to the mechanical sound devices, which the Italian composer Luigi Rusololo created in the early 20th century, sound theory has continuously developed.
-The role of sound designers, which is now comparable to film critics or directors, has changed fundamentally through technical achievements such as MIDI and digital audio technology, not to mention trends like Dolby Atmos that enable immersive sound experiences.
+Sound design is more than just creating sounds – it's an art form that can evoke deeper emotions.
+As common lore shows, sound has played an important role in the performance of art since prehistoric times.
+From the Kagura events in Japan to the mechanical sound devices created by Italian composer Luigi Russolo in the early 20th century, the theory of sound has continually evolved.
+The role of sound designers, now comparable to film critics or directors, has been fundamentally transformed by technological advances such as MIDI and digital audio technology, not to mention trends such as Dolby Atmos that enable immersive sound experiences.

-Schroeder is aware that his work in the film industry is different from that of German productions that he often feels more reserved.
-This can be seen in his core beliefs that the risk and creative freedoms in the international Cinema are significantly higher.
+Schroeder is aware that his work in the film industry is different than that of German productions, which he often finds more reserved.
+This is reflected in his core beliefs that risk and creative freedom are significantly higher in international cinema.

-On Thursday, the premiere of "F1" is expected, and the film world is banned from the result of this creative cooperation between Kevin Schroeder and Hans Zimmer.
-It remains to be seen which new sound landscapes the film will bring to cinemas and how the viewers react to it.
+The premiere of “F1” is expected on Thursday, and the film world is looking intently at the result of this creative collaboration between Kevin Schroeder and Hans Zimmer.
+It remains to be seen what new soundscapes the film will bring to theaters and how audiences will react to them.